openhab/openhab-docs/administration/console.md

 ### Changing the Password

 The password is contained in the **users.properties** file, located in one of the [directories above](#console-settings-files-and-directories).
-By default, line with the password contains the text `openhab = `, followed by the current password or password hash.
+By default, the line with the password contains the text `openhab = `, followed by the current password or password hash.

 #### ...Prior to Logging In